Oriented matroid: Duality

-Much like matroids have unique dual, oriented matroids have unique orthogonal dual.
-What this means is the underlying matroids are dual and that the cocircuits are signed so that they are orthogonal to every circuit.
+Just as a matroid has a unique duals, an oriented matroid has a unique dual, often called its "orthogonal dual".
+What this means is that the underlying matroids are dual and that the cocircuits are signed so that they are "orthogonal" to every circuit.
 Two signed sets are said to be orthogonal if the intersection of their supports is empty or if the restriction of their positive elements to the intersection and negative elements to the intersection form two nonidentical and non-opposite signed sets.
 The existence and uniqueness of the dual oriented matroid depends on the fact that every signed circuit is orthogonal to every signed cocircuit.

 To see why orthogonality is necessary for uniqueness one needs only to look to the digraph example above.
-We know that for planar graphs, that the dual of the circuit matroid is the circuit matroid of the graph's planar dual.
-Thus there are as many different oriented matroids that are dual as there are ways to orient a graph and its dual.
+We know that for planar graphs the dual of the circuit matroid is the circuit matroid of the graph's planar dual.
+Thus there are as many different dual pairs of oriented matroids based on the matroid of the graph as there are ways to orient the graph and in a corresponding way its dual.